 - Satisfactorily complete all the required work in a timely fashion, which will not normally exceed five years from the date of initial enrollment

-- Pay all fees
+- Pay all fees prior to commencement

 - Complete the last year’s work for the degree in residence in this school

 - Be present at the commencement-related exercises unless excused in writing and in advance by the dean